 Previous chapters have described some basic details on what curl is and something about the basic command lines.
 You use command-line options and you pass on URLs to work with.

 In this chapter, we are going to dive deeper into a variety of different concepts of what curl can do and how to tell curl to use these features.
 You should consider all these features as different tools that are here to help you do your file transfer tasks as conveniently as possible.

-curl supports or can be made to support (if built so) the following protocols.
+curl supports or can be made to support (if built so) the following transfer protocols.

 DICT, FILE, FTP, FTPS, GOPHER, HTTP, HTTPS, IMAP, IMAPS, LDAP, LDAPS, MQTT, POP3, POP3S, RTMP, RTMPS, RTSP, SCP, SFTP, SMB, SBMS, SMTP, SMTPS, TELNET and TFTP